0xbhvn/crashed-backend/README.md

   - prepare_time: Prepare time converted to datetime (in IST timezone UTC+5:30)
   - begin_time_unix: Unix timestamp when the game began (in milliseconds)
   - begin_time: Begin time converted to datetime (in IST timezone UTC+5:30)
-  - created_at: Timestamp when the record was created (in IST timezone UTC+5:30)
-  - updated_at: Timestamp when the record was last updated (in IST timezone UTC+5:30)

-- **crash_stats**: Stores daily statistical aggregates
-  - date: The date of the statistics
-  - games_count: Number of games that day
-  - average_crash: Average crash point
-  - median_crash: Median crash point
-  - max_crash: Maximum crash point
-  - min_crash: Minimum crash point
-  - standard_deviation: Standard deviation of crash points
-  - created_at: Timestamp when the record was created (in IST timezone UTC+5:30)
-  - updated_at: Timestamp when the record was last updated (in IST timezone UTC+5:30)

 ### Timezone Handling